Jdickson96/Sparta-Global-Training-Code/3_C#_Further_OOP/README.md

 ## Design Patterns

 These are based on architecture patterns, and are solutions to commonly encountered problems.
+There are 3 types:
+* Behavioural
+* Creational
+* Structural

 ### Singleton